Dystopia (Megadeth album): Songs

-Mustaine elaborated on possible lyrical themes, revealing that he had been reading about world history and "crazy science stuff".
+Mustaine has elaborated on the album's lyrical themes, revealing that he had been reading about world history and "crazy science stuff".
 Both Mustaine and Ellefson had indicated that the album would feature a different musical and stylistic approach from the previous album, including a move away from a radio-oriented sound, which was subsequently characterized as a move back towards a thrash-oriented sound.
 Mustaine also stated his belief that the album sound and songwriting would be influenced by his 2014 guest performance alongside the San Diego Symphony.

 In May 2015, the band posted several videos clips on PledgeMusic featuring snippets of new songs, titled "The Emperor" and "Conquer... or Die".
 One song, "Poisonous Shadows," was stated by Mustaine to feature piano parts performed by Loureiro.
 Additionally, he indicated that it would include orchestral arrangement by Ronn Huff, father of record producer Dann Huff who worked with the band in the late 1990s.
 It was also announced that the album would feature a guest appearance from country musician Steve Wariner, who would perform steel guitar parts.
 However, neither Huff nor Wariner were credited in the album's liner notes.